 Eighteen years after the first Harry Potter book was published, artist Jim Kay gave Potterheads across the world a new reason to celebrate: The Harry Potter illustrated editions.
-He released exclusive new illustrations that depicted the magical universe of Harry Potter in a whole new light.
+He released new illustrations that depicted the magical universe of Harry Potter in a whole new light.
 Now, more than two decades after Harry Potter and the Philosopher’s Stone mesmerized the young and old alike, you can refresh old memories once again.
 Read on and revisit J K Rowling’s masterpieces with Jim Kay’s illustrative assistance.

 The Harry Potter books have always been in a class of their own.
 They tell the remarkable story of a scrappy young wizard called Harry Potter and his journey through a vividly described school of witchcraft and wizardry, called Hogwarts.
 The series has a cult following that numbers in the millions, film adaptations on all seven books, a digital platform on which the author herself provides regular updates on the works, and even themed attractions at amusement parks across the world.